 If you are looking to successfully treat erectile dysfunction in order to gain and sustain a longer lasting erection during sexual intercourse, clinically proven male impotence treatments can be ordered online from euroClinix.
-We ask each of our patients to complete a short and confidential online consultation with one of our UK registered doctors as part of our ordering process.
-Our doctor can approve a prescription for your treatment if they feel it is suitable for your condition.
+We ask each of our patients to complete a short and confidential online consultation with one of our partner doctors as part of our ordering process.
+Our partner doctor can approve a prescription for your treatment if they feel it is suitable for your condition.

 Once a prescription has been approved and sent to our UK pharmacy, your medication can be dispatched via our next day delivery service.
 If you live in London you might be eligible for same day delivery.
 All of our ED treatments are delivered discreetly in plain, tamper-proof polyethylene courier bags.